Train of Thought (Community Arts Tour)

 Train of Thought is an evolving Canadian community arts journey from west to east coast, with on-board activities and over 20 stops along the way.
 Train of Thought is produced by Toronto's Jumblies Theatre with partners all across Canada and will be taking place May and June 2015.

 History

 Train of Thought was hatched by a group of artists sharing community engagement practices and projects across the country.
 Its focus is collaborations and alliances between First Nations and settler/immigrant artists and communities.

 Themes

-In developing the idea for Train of Thought, Jumblies Theatre and partners asked what theme merited such a huge cross-country undertaking, a question that led to a focus on collaborations and alliances between First Nations and settler/immigrant artists and communities: the most challenging and urgent matter that all of us are grappling with and learning about from our different regional and cultural perspectives.
-Thus, Train of Thought takes a counter-colonial route to collect and share stories, buried histories and imagined landscapes of the land where we live: as it might have been, as it is, as it could be: drawing on perception, memory, history and imagination; merging whimsy and serious intent, bringing together artists and community members, the land's first people and all those who have found refuge here over the years and generations.
+Jumblies Theatre and partners developed the project Train of Thought with a focus on collaborations between First Nations and settler/immigrant artists and communities.
+The project explores regional and cultural perspectives on land and history.
+Train of Thought involves the collection and sharing of stories, histories, and landscapes.
+This process brings together artists, community members, indigenous peoples, and subsequent immigrant populations.

 Production

 Train of Thought is an evolving community arts journey from west to east coast, with on-board activities and over stops along the way.
 At each stop, a travelling company will get off until the next train comes through.
 Local arts organizations will host interactive events, and add to creative tasks.
 Additional travellers will hop aboard to join in conversations and art-making en route.